LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- Sell button now sells whole stack of items automatically, no need to punch the number
 	- Trader search mission appears closer to mid-game (about war level 4), not from the first ever Intel
 - **Jeroen Arsenal QoL improvements**:
-	- **GUI**: Added detailed tooltips, improved sorting
+	- Detailed tooltips, improved sorting
+	- Bullets and magazines are now calculated separately (e.g. you can reuse your 75 Rnd 7.62x39 drums if you have a stockpile of respective ammo from other salvaged AK mags)
+	- On reload empty mag is saved in the inventory
+	- Convert Mag service allows to convert magazines within same model pool (or throw out unwanted empty mags, while saving ammo)
-	- unrestricted vehicle loading (ignores both weight and volume)
+	- Unrestricted vehicle loading (ignores both weight and volume)
-	- unrestricted unit load (ignores weight).
+	- Unrestricted unit load (ignores weight).
 You can now pack a full backpack without external shenanigans.
 - **Starter Kits**:
-	- Vehicles from the garage now come with a starter kit, including medicine, 600 bullets of primary ammo (requires loaded mag), and AT/AA launchers (arsenal numbers updated).
-Only loads **CUP** advanced single use launchers.
-Ammo and launchers are subject to the availability in the Arsenal.
+	- Vehicles from the garage now come with a starter kit, including medicine, and up to 600 bullets of primary ammo (requires loaded mag).
-	- Arsenal's Quick Equip option now also adds ACE medicine and equips Armor and Helmet (if availble) when player using random loadout (i.e. respective rebel loadout is not specified by commander).
+	- On player (re)spawn Quick Equip is executed automatically.
+Equips random eligible weapon and its default ammo, ACE medicine and equips Armor and Helmet (if availble) when player using random loadout (i.e. respective rebel loadout is not specified by commander).
 - **Survival fix for player APCs/Tanks**
 	- Health pool resets to 51% damage on hit if vehicle is not destroyed, while keeping components broken.
 	- Vehicle can be completely destroyed completely only with a high damaging shell or explosion (i.e. covering 49% of a health pool in one shot).